gavhu10/Pi_0-2-Wicked/README.md

 # TODO
 Add more payloads

-Set red button to the power of button
+Set red button to the power off button

 Make boot partion read-only in setup.sh to protect the sd card